 For example, your introduction could take a form like this:

-There is no need to list your three examples in your thesis.
+There is no need to list your the specifics of your three examples in your thesis.
 Save your writing time and energy for the central portion of your essay.

 Template Paragraph 2: – Lack of Evidence to Support an Assumption (4-6 sentences)

 Almost every Argument has unsupported assumptions.
-Identify a primary assumption and give examples of evidence that, if it were true, would make the assumption unlikely to be true and therefore weaken the conclusion.
+Identify a primary assumption and give examples of evidence that would make the assumption unlikely to be true and therefore weaken the conclusion.
 You are not expected to disprove the conclusion; instead, you want to show that the author, if he did more research, might find that his conclusion isn’t a strong one.

 Template Paragraph 3: – Weak Evidence (4-6 sentences)